 What is satellite hacking?

 Satellite hacking is unauthorized access, manipulation, or disruption of satellite systems, communication links, or ground control infrastructure.
-It's a system-level cybersecurity problem spanning ground stations, orbital assets, and the networks connecting them not just an attack on hardware in space.
+It is a system-level cybersecurity problem spanning ground stations, orbital assets, and the networks connecting them, not just an attack on hardware in space.

 How do satellites get hacked?